 and some other pinball manufacturers used a wrapperless coil with only a small part number sticker that usually burns up with the coil.
 Differences in Coil Driver Circuits -

 Older model Williams/Bally/Stern electronic pinball games use bipolar driver transistors ( tip120 )

 to supply Direct Current to an activated coil.
 Usually, both sides (coil's wire lugs)

 of a solenoid coil have a transistor connected to it.
 The two transistors have to be conducting (turned on)

 before the solenoid coil will activate.
 These types of circuits are commonly referred to as a solenoid coil matrix.

 A small number of Pinball games use the 'old fashioned' one driver component for one load (coil/lamp)

 method (non-multiplexed driver circuit).

 However, this is usually done with a SCR and not a transistor.
 SCR's can handle more current and be less voltage spike sensitive compared to the typical driver transistor.
 SCRs tend to reverse bias and cut themselves off during a reverse polarity voltage spike (caused by the coil's kickback)

 and can handle the inrush current caused by a cold bulb filament.
-A transistor will burn itself out after only a few high voltage spikes from the coil are applied.
+A transistor will burn itself out after only a few high voltage spikes from the coil.